ffflorian/scrabble-cheater/README.md

 # ScrabbleCheater
-This is a simple cheating tool designed for Andy's [scrabble-bot](https://github.com/AndyLnd/scrabble-bot) (but can be used for a normal Scrabble game, too).
+This is a simple Scrabble cheating tool designed for Andy's [scrabble-bot](https://github.com/AndyLnd/scrabble-bot) (but can be used for a normal Scrabble game, too).

 Of course you shouldn't be using this and I'm not responsible if people call you a cheater.